tfidfwastaken/gitnotes/final-report.md

 ```

 ### Conversion of `submodule update`:
-* The first part (run-update-procedures) has been `seen`, reviews still ongoing.
+* (**Update**: Now shipping as of Git 2.34!)
+The first part (run-update-procedures) has been `seen`, reviews still ongoing.
 Link to patch: [`ar/submodule-run-update-procedure`](https://lore.kernel.org/git/20210813075653.56817-1-raykar.ath@gmail.com/)
-* The second part of this conversion has not been sent to the list yet, and needs reviewing.
+* (**Update**: Has been sent to the list now, stalled due to other conflicting changes in submodules.)
+The second part of this conversion has not been sent to the list yet, and needs reviewing.
 Source code for this change can be found [here](https://github.com/tfidfwastaken/git/commits/submodule-update-list-1).

 From "What's Cooking in git.git", 16 Aug 2021:
 ```